Ornstein89/ephemeris_generic_example/README.md

+# Warning!
+This repo has no numerical validation yet!
+Work in progress!
+You can use the code on your own risk!

 # Ephemeris Generic Example

 An example of ephemeris calculation with different toolkits and sources: NASA/NAIF SPICE toolkit with JPL DE430 ephemeris and also IAA RAS EPM 2017 ephemeris.